AdrianaStoi/Licensing-Capsule/README.md

 * To edit and delete comments I used as source the [Todo CI walkthrough](https://github.com/ckz8780/ci-fsf-hello-django/blob/c13b414fd2e87a54b4f2788ceffec55be4ade925/todo/views.py)
 * To add pagination I used the code for pagination from [Django Project site](https://docs.djangoproject.com/en/4.2/topics/pagination/).
 * In order to created the function and display the 3 latest articles on the home page, I used as guidance the [Stackflow thread](https://stackoverflow.com/questions/23928866/only-show-the-latest-3-posts-in-django)
-* For search view I used as source and inspiration the project blog created by [Rathan Kumar](https://github.com/dev-rathankumar/django-blog/blob/main/blogs/views.py) and customized accordingly.
+* To create the Search view I used as source and inspiration the project blog created by [Rathan Kumar](https://github.com/dev-rathankumar/django-blog/blob/main/blogs/views.py) and customized accordingly.
 * For creating query for most likes and most commented articles and display them, I used the [Stackflow thread](https://stackoverflow.com/questions/68575418/django-sort-posts-by-comments-count?rq=3) and I customized it accordingly.

 ### Images and content